Condensations in higher categories: Introduction

-\begin{example} Suppose a system $X$ is equipped with a nonanomalous action by some finite group $G$, and let $Y$ be obtained by coupling $X$ dynamical $G$ gauge fields, i.e.\ by ``gauging'' the $G$ symmetry of~$X$.
+\begin{example} Suppose a system $X$ is equipped with a nonanomalous action by some finite group $G$, and let $Y$ be obtained by coupling $X$ to dynamical $G$ gauge fields, i.e.\ by ``gauging'' the $G$ symmetry of~$X$.
 Then $X$ condenses onto $Y$ in the sense of Definition~\ref{defn.condensation-defect}.

 Indeed, the interfaces $f$ and $g$ can both be taken to be the trivial interface on the $X$-degrees of freedom, combined with a Dirichlet boundary condition for the $G$ gauge fields (the Dirichlet boundary condition freezes the dynamical $G$-connection to the trivial one).
-A basic property of Dirichlet boundary conditions is precisely that the composition $f \circ g$ is endowed with a non-anomalous $G$-action, which can be gauged to recover the trivial interface $\id_Y$.
+A basic property of Dirichlet boundary conditions is that the composition $f \circ g$ automatically carries its own non-anomalous $G$-action, and that gauging that action produces the trivial interface $\id_Y$.
 This shows, inductively, that $X$ condenses onto $Y$.
-At the bottom of the induction we have a one-dimensional anyon $X_1$ and a group homomorphism $G \to \operatorname{Aut}(X_1)$, and the projector $\frac{1}{|G|} \sum_{g \in G} g \in \End(X_1)$ selects a copy of $Y_1$ inside $X_1$; c.f.\ Example~\ref{eg.anyoncondensation}. \end{example}